cribemont/ALX/README.md

 ```

 To check the SPA, open your browser if the dev command doesn't do it for you and go to http://localhost:8080

+If you click on "Activate bonus" you should see the button change, and if you refresh your page, state should be here.

+Note that if you stop the Node/Express server those changes will be lost as its only a PoC with an API running behind

 ## Customising the application